tomaskovacik/MegaCore/README.md

 <b>*</b> When using the 18.432 MHz option (or any frequency by which 64 cannot be divided evenly), micros() is 4-5 times slower (~110 clocks).
 It reports the time at the point when it was called, not the end.
-This clock frequency is not recommended if your application relies on accurate timing, but is [superb for UART communication](http://wormfood.net/avrbaudcalc.php?bitrate=300%2C600%2C1200%2C2400%2C4800%2C9600%2C14.4k%2C19.2k%2C28.8k%2C38.4k%2C57.6k%2C76.8k%2C115.2k%2C230.4k%2C250k%2C.5m%2C1m&clock=18.432&databits=8).
-Millis() is not affected, only micros() and delay().
+This clock frequency is not recommended if your application relies on accurate timing, but is [superb for UART communication](http://wormfood.net/avrbaudcalc.php?bitrate=300%2C600%2C1200%2C2400%2C4800%2C9600%2C14.4k%2C19.2k%2C28.8k%2C38.4k%2C57.6k%2C76.8k%2C115.2k%2C230.4k%2C250k%2C.5m%2C1m&clock=18.432&databits=8). millis() is not affected, only micros() and delay().
 Micros() executes equally fast at all clock speeds, but returns wrong values with anything that 64 doesn't divide evenly by.
 </br></br>

 <b>**</b> There might be some issues related to the internal oscillator.
 It's factory calibrated, but may be a little "off" depending on the calibration, ambient temperature and operating voltage.
 If uploading failes while using the 8 MHz internal oscillator you have three options: